 For queries about electronic documents and submissions email CT.Submission@mhra.gov.uk.

 Outcome of assessment

-We will tell you the outcome of your application by post or by email if you are based overseas.
+We will tell you the outcome of your application by email.

 Change your contact details

-You should send an email entitled ‘Change to Contact Details of the contact person for a CTA (Number XXXXX/XXXX/XXX-XXXX) – EudraCT Number XXXX/XXXXXX/XX’.
+You should send an email entitled ‘Change to Contact Details of the contact person CTA Number XXXXX/XXXX/XXX-XXXX – EudraCT Number XXXX/XXXXXX/XX’.

-The email must be sent as a signed and scanned attachment by the contact person listed on the application form and must include:
+The email should be sent by the contact person listed on the current application form and must include: